 On the rear are two firewire connectors, a DIN (low voltage) power connection and an on/off switch

 But this is not just any hard drive but a LaCie model designed by F.A.
 Porsche! 😉 I Googled it and its the same Porsche who designed the iconic 911.
-It has always made me smile – why would a famous designer want to design a box? and why would somebody at LaCie think its was worth paying for a famous designer and did they really think it would sell more drives?
+It has always made me smile – why would a famous designer want to design a box?
+And why would somebody at LaCie think its was worth paying for a famous designer.
+Did they really think it would sell more drives?

-A little anecdote back in the 80’s I used to call hard drives Winchester Hard Disks, and it was common knowledge that they were called that after the town in Hampshire, England where IBM had a plant that developed and manufactured the first drives.
+A little anecdote, back in the 80’s we used to call hard drives Winchester Hard Disks.
+It was common knowledge that they were called that after the town in Hampshire, England where IBM had a plant that developed and manufactured the first drives.
 Apparently the Wikipedia history of hard drives disagrees and claims it was a code name chosen based on the winchester rifle.

 Four screws and a bit of prying you can pull the standard Western Digital IDE hard drive out of the steel frame